WMC-DevOps-EducationI/01-reference-architecture-springboot-classroom-teama/README.md

 2. Make a resume presentation about the Architectural principles and components.
 3. Develop a custom spring boot basic application identifying the principles and components related to objective 2.

+## SpringBoot Project:

+**NOTE**: include a Travis CI integration in GitHub Education with Google Classrooms.

 ## References

 1. [Spring Boot - Tutorial](https://www.educba.com/category/software-development/software-development-tutorials/spring-tutorial/).